TheDarkCode/AngularAzureSearch/README.md

 ######NOTICE: YOU MUST UPDATE ENDPOINT URIs PRIOR TO PRODUCTION DEPLOYMENTS.
 DEMO SERVICES WILL THROTTLE PUBLIC USERS.

-####Current Live Demo Version: Build 19, 12/14/2015
+####Current Live Demo Version: Build 21, 12/18/2015
-####Current Development Version: Build 20, 12/16/2015
+####Current Development Version: Build 21, 12/18/2015
 #####Status:
   - WebRole works for User login/signup and Trails data CRUD operations.
 Confirm Email not tested. dlFramework still in development.
   - WebAPI is fully working for Trails data and User accounts.
 (0 Errors, 0 Warnings) Support for dynamic partitioning is in-progress.
   - DataIndexer is set to Trails data schema.
 Must configure via app settings config file.
 Will support bulk import in next update.
   - MobileApp is just using the WebRole base currently.
 It is going to be heavily modified over the next few days.
 Cors policy in WebAPI must be changed to "*" to let you login via app as-is.
+Sample Ionic app will included soon.

 ######Upcoming Changes (Within Next 5 Builds):
         1. Azure ML sample integration to demonstrate how to use custom session parameters to automatically associate a user to a scoring profile or different index.
 ML web service calls will be made an endpoint in the Web API to avoid CORS issues.